brianscherner/Exchange-Wiz/README.md

 Increased functionality ideas:

 // Option 1: Single input to take code string from user and put in square bracket notation to access conversion rates.

 // API call option: Put getCurrencyConversionRates() in the addEventListener and call it once.

 // Get user input for single 3 digit code in handleFormSubmission

 // When user submits form, get code and use it.

 // Store getCurrencyConversionRates function in variable and use as argument in addEventListener for form.

 // Asynchronicity will need to factor into this approach.

-// Could use a loop to list every currency rate from the API.
+**Could use a loop to list every currency rate from the API.
+Save result in a variable, use document.querySelector for 'usDollars' and loop through the response object to display every currency code on screen.**